renchris/replicache-demo-with-nextjs/README.md

   Replicache Demo With NextJS
 </h1>

-A NextJS App Router project that follows the Replicache Demos: Introduction and Build Your Own Back End.
+A NextJS App Router project that follows the Replicache Demos: Todo Row Versioning, Introduction, and Build Your Own Back End.

+Please refer to the `main` branch for the Todo Row Versioning and `build-your-own-backend` branch for the Introduction and  Build Your Own Back End Demos.

 ## 🥞 Stack Changes from Demos